 For the Wife

 We are glad you are here.
 We know this is a painful place and know it takes courage to continue moving forward.
 Learning that you have been betrayed in a very personal way is devastating.
-This is why it is so critical to reach out for support.
+This is why it is critical to reach out for support.
 The husband is not the only one who needs and deserves supportive care.
-It is our recommendation that both individuals find their own support person to guide them through the process.
-It is also helpful for each partner to fully participate in a support group before, during and after the process.
+Both individuals must find their own support person to guide them through the process.
+It is also essential for each partner to fully participate in a support group before, during and after the process.

 The following are some of our recommendations for a successful disclosure: